Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Physics Applications

 The GELATO L1 and HLT models are trained on the 2024 enhanced bias dataset~\cite{ATL-DAQ-PUB-2016-002}, which provides an unbiased event sample with weighted low-rate tails, and closely matches the detector conditions expected for 2025.
 The performance of the GELATO L1 and HLT pipeline are estimated using an EB test set and simulated samples of a variety of signatures such as dark photon models, heavy neutral leptons, and BSM Higgs.
 GELATO achieves signal efficiency gains of 5–70\% at L1 and 3–30\% at HLT, demonstrating sensitivity across a broad range of signatures.

 The implementation of GELATO into the ATLAS trigger system is conducted using various tools.
-The GELATO L1 algorithm is converted to high-level synthesis (HLS) using \hlsfml ~\cite{fastml_hls4ml}, a package for machine learning inference in FPGAs.
-It is then synthesized with AMD Vitis.
+The GELATO L1 algorithm is converted to high-level synthesis (HLS) using \hlsfml ~\cite{fastml_hls4ml} and synthesized with AMD Vitis.
 The GELATO HLT model is converted to ONNX format for implementation into Athena, the ATLAS software framework used for collision-event processing, including the HLT system.
 The GELATO trigger pipeline is constructed by combining GELATO L1 and HLT algorithms with dedicated object preselections and seeding algorithms, which have been tuned to meet the required latency of O(100 ms).

 As of August 2025, gradual commissioning steps are in progress for safe deployment of GELATO.
 As a first step during early LHC ramp-up period in April to early May of 2025, the GELATO L1 rate at the ATLAS Central Trigger system was monitored for stability checks as shown in Figure~\ref{fig:gelato_rate}, however, it was not actually enabled for trigger decisions.
 It has been confirmed that the total trigger rate of GELATO L1 is as expected and is also consistent with the LHC luminosity and rates of other primary triggers.
 Following the rate stablity checks, in the first runs with stable beams, GELATO L1 was enabled with a prescaled rate of about 1 Hz.
 In 2026 it is planned to enable the whole GELATO pipeline with full capacity at target unique trigger rates of 500 Hz and 20 Hz for L1 and HLT, respectively.
 Studies are in progress to deepen the understanding of the triggered events and ultimately use them to search for new BSM physics.